Are You A Houston Caregiver? Learn Three Ways You Can Involve Technology In Your Care Plan

 One crucial aspect of caregiving is making sure that seniors are able to live as independently as they possibly can.
 The ability to take and track medications properly is an essential element to maintaining independence.
 Caregivers are wise to research, identify, and download good apps that help a senior accomplish tasks like these.

 However, finding just the perfect app when so many are out there can prove a daunting task.
 Luckily, The University of Sydney already did it, looking over nearly three hundred various medication-tracking apps and then even ranking them based on their functionality and ease of use.
 Four apps scored higher than all the others.
 My Heart My Life and Medicine List were two of them.
-Alar Meds ranked highly but is only for Android devices.
+Alar Meds ranked highly but are only for Android devices.
 Medisafe Pill Reminder & Medication Tracker rounds out the list and is free.

 As a Houston caregiver, have you begun applying technological solutions to your caregiving and services?
 Just what technologies might you endorse or recommend to others?
 We’re curious to know.